dfuse-io/client-js/README.md

 package.

 If none is provided, the library throw an error.
-To avoid this error, you should pass the `streamClientOptions.socketOptions.webSocketFactory` option when creating the dfuse Client.
+To avoid this error, you should pass the `streamClientOptions.socketOptions.webSocketFactory` and the `graphqlStreamClientOptions.socketOptions.webSocketFactory` options when creating the dfuse Client.
 This factory method receives the full url to connect to the remote endpoint (this will include the API token to use in query parameters of the url) and should return a valid `WebSocket` client object.